microsoft/api-guidelines/Guidelines.md

 - For GET and HEAD calls, avoid requiring request headers that are not part of the simple set above.
 Allow them to be provided as query parameters instead.
   - The Authorization header is not part of the simple set, so the authentication token MUST be sent through the "access_token" query parameter instead, for resources requiring authentication.
 Note that passing authentication tokens in the URL is not recommended, because it can lead to the token getting recorded in server logs and exposed to anyone with access to those logs.
 Services that accept authentication tokens through the URL MUST take steps to mitigate the security risks, such as using short-lived authentication tokens, suppressing the auth token from getting logged, and controlling access to server logs.

 - Avoid requiring cookies.
-XmlHttpRequest will only send cookies on cross-domain requests if the "withCredentials" attribute is set; this also causes a preflight request.
+XMLHttpRequest will only send cookies on cross-domain requests if the "withCredentials" attribute is set; this also causes a preflight request.
   - Services that require cookie-based authentication MUST use a "dynamic canary" to secure all APIs that accept cookies.

 - For POST calls, prefer simple Content-Types in the set of ("application/x-www-form-urlencoded," "multipart/form-data," "text/plain") where applicable.
 Any other Content-Type will induce a preflight request.